With the warming weather, our thoughts turn to flea markets, yard sales, thrifting and flipping furniture.

 I think it’s the perfect dresser idea for a car themed bedroom.

-Looking beyond it’s current condition and seeing it’s potential is all it takes.
+Looking beyond its current condition and seeing its potential is all it takes.

 For a quick flea market flip, paint furniture the easy way with a Wagner sprayer.

-Enjoying these flea market flip ideas?!
+Enjoying these repurposed and upcycled ideas?!

 Please Pin it, save it and share it with your friends.